Manuel Margot: Tampa Bay Rays

 On February 8, 2020, the Padres traded Margot and prospect Logan Driscoll to the Tampa Bay Rays in exchange for Emilio Pagán.
-Before being traded to the Rays, Margot had only played 8 innings not in center field.
+Before being traded to the Rays, Margot had only played eight innings not in center field.
 However, the defensive prowess of Kevin Kiermaier caused Margot to play more innings in left and right field.
 Margot ended the season batting .269 with one home run and 12 stolen bases.
 The Rays ended the season with the best record in the American League.
 In the Wild Card Series against the Toronto Blue Jays, Margot went three for seven with one home run and three RBIs.
 In the Division Series against the New York Yankees, Margot went one for nine with a two-run home run.
 The Rays would beat the Yankees in five games.
-In game 1 of the American League Championship Series against the Houston Astros, Margot hit a three-run home run in the first inning.
+In Game 1 of the ALCS against the Houston Astros, Margot hit a three-run home run in the first inning.
 In the second inning, Margot flipped over the wall in right field to record an out on a foul ball.
 Despite this game being played in his former home field (Petco Park), Margot was unaware that the drop over this wall was approximately six feet.
 In game 6 of the ALCS, Margot hit two home runs recording three RBIs as the Rays lost by three.
-The Rays would go on to beat the Astros in seven games and advanced to the World Series.
-In Game 5 of the World Series against the Los Angeles Dodgers, Margot attempted to steal home in the fourth inning but was called out after a close putout at the plate to end the inning.
+In the 2020 World Series against the Los Angeles Dodgers, Margot had six hits in 19 at-bats In Game 5, he attempted to steal home in the fourth inning but was called out after a close putout at the plate to end the inning.

+Margot played in 125 games for the Rays during the 2021 season.
+In 421 at–bats, he hit .254/.313/.382 with 10 home runs, 57 RBI, and 13 stolen bases.
+He had one hit in seven at-bats in the ALDS against the Boston Red Sox.
 On April 5, 2022, Margot and the Rays agreed to a two-year contract extension worth $19 million, with a mutual option for 2025.

-On June 20, 2022, Margot was carted off the field with a leg injury and was subsequently placed on the 10-day injured list with a sprained knee.
+On June 20, Margot suffered a sprained knee while crashing into the wall and did not rejoin the team until August 20.
+In 89 games in 2022, Margot hit .274 and in 99 games in 2023, he hit .264.

+Minnesota Twins

+On December 16, 2023, the Rays traded Margot and Tyler Glasnow to the Los Angeles Dodgers in exchange for Ryan Pepiot and Jonny DeLuca.
+Then, on February 26, 2024, the Dodgers traded him, Rayne Doncon and cash considerations to the Minnesota Twins in exchange for Noah Miller.
+In 129 appearances for Minnesota, Margot slashed .238/.289/.337 with four home runs, 31 RBI, and five stolen bases.
+The Twins declined his option at the end of the season, making him a free agent.